CleverCloud/doc.clever-cloud.com/commons/get-help/reference-environment-variables.md

   </tr>
   <tr>
     <td>INSTANCE_ID</td>
-    <td>the ID of the current instance (scaler) of your application.
+    <td>The ID of the current instance (scaler) of your application.
 It's unique for each instance of your application and changes every time you deploy it.</td>
     <td>518c8d8f-e304-4310-81e0-9c4237d55645</td>
   </tr>
   <tr>